Bartanakin/Gothic-Remake-Picklocking/README.md

 - If it does not move, use `N`.
 - The file should contain `F` on the diagonal (each plate affects itself in the forward direction).

-There are always `2 * n` possible moves in the lock system, and some moves may break the picklock.
+There are always `2 * n` possible moves in the lock system, and some moves may break the picklock (the algorithm will never select them, don't worry).

 ### 3. `max_depth.txt`